 Vertical Split Case - These pumps are split vertically with a removable cover plate at the end-suction that can be removed to service the bearings or pump shaft.
-They are available in three different configurations which gives owners more options for saving space.
-Double suction inline pumps have bushings (no moving parts) instead of bearings, which must be changed whenever the pump seal is serviced because they are susceptible to wear and tear.
-To perform this service the motor must be lifted off the top for access to the bushings and seal.
+They are available in three different configurations which gives owners more options for saving space. changed whenever the pump seal is serviced because they are susceptible to wear and tear.
+To perform this service the motor must be lifted off the top to for access to the bushings and seal.